Intersec/pyvenv-activate/README.md

 ### Plugin installation

-`pipenv-activate` can be used as a plugin for shells that support plugin managers.
+`pyvenv-activate` can be used as a plugin for shells that support plugin managers.

 #### Zsh